AshleyBeeson/medes/New/bugtracker/bugtracker/public/Marc_README.txt

 Please run 'npm install' in the command line/terminal to install all back-end node modules.

+Please run 'npm install mongoose' in the command line/terminal to install Mongoose

 Now enter 'npm node bugtrackerSchema', in the command line.

 -----------------------------------------------------------------------------